 HH 2 - Residence Hall Student Conduct Process

 Students living in the university's residential communities are responsible for their actions as well as the actions of their guests.
 It is the expectation of the university community that each member of the community will respect all community members and their property.
 However, some members of the community may, either by error or intent, violate community standards.
 At these times it will be necessary to hold the community members responsible for their actions.
 It is the intent of the university to approach these violations from an educational perspective when appropriate.
 However, other sanctions or requirements may be necessary to ensure that the residential community continues to be a conducive living and learning environment.
 It is the responsibility of each student to be aware of the policies and expectations the university community has for individual action.
 Any residence hall student who violates a policy faces the possibility of being charged with allegedly violating the Code of Student Conduct.
 When students are allegedly involved in incidents which occur in university residences and violate the Code of Student Conduct, they will be involved in the Residence Hall Student Conduct Process.
-More information concerning the University Code of Student Conduct and the Office of Student Conduct can be found at www.kent.edu/emsa/studentconduct.
+Find more information concerning the University Code of Student Conduct and the Office of Student Conduct.

 A student conduct meeting is conducted as part of the Residence Hall Student Conduct Process.
 Student Conduct meetings will be held between a member of the Residential Communities staff and the student who was allegedly involved in a policy violation to discuss and, if possible, resolve the student's alleged misconduct.
 This required meeting provides students with the information necessary to make informed decisions about the student conduct process, including the options available to them.
-Failure on the part of a student to schedule and/or attend a student conduct meeting may result in resolution being made in his/her absence and/or further disciplinary action.
+Failure on the part of a student to schedule and/or attend a student conduct meeting may result in resolution being made in their absence and/or further disciplinary action.

 There are several student conduct responses that may be given by the residential communities staff when violations occur.
 These include: